zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-livelabs20-2.md

     ![](./images/homepage.png " ")

-8. Compare the region you are logged into to the region specified on the Attend Workshop screen.
+8. Compare the region you are logged into with the region specified on the **Attend Workshop** page.
 If you need to change to regions, click on the **upper right-hand corner** and **set your region** to the region you were assigned. *Note: We have pre-created certain objects in this assigned region to assist with workshop completion.
 Failure to set the correct region will result in lab failure.*

     ![](./images/changeregion.png " ")